openssl/tools/HOWTO-make-a-release.md

 To finish, log in on dev.openssl.org and send the signed Security Advisory by email as the user that signed the advisory.

-For all releases, send them to the default set of public mailing lists:
+For all releases, send it to the default set of public mailing lists:

     REPLYTO="openssl@openssl.org" mutt -s "OpenSSL Security Advisory" \
             openssl-project openssl-users openssl-announce \
+            </tmp/secadv_FILENAME.txt.asc

+We also send it separately to oss-security (to avoid cross-posting with our own lists):

+    REPLYTO="openssl@openssl.org" mutt -s "OpenSSL Security Advisory" \
             oss-security@lists.openwall.com \
             </tmp/secadv_FILENAME.txt.asc

-For premium releases, send them to support-announce as well *and separately*:
+Finally we also, send it to support-announce as well *and separately*.
+We always do this, even if a premium release has not been affected:

     REPLYTO="openssl@openssl.org" mutt -s "OpenSSL Security Advisory" \
             support-announce </tmp/secadv_FILENAME.txt.asc